polkadot-developers/docs-sandbox/source/docs/reference/command-line-tools/node-template.md

 ## Basic command usage

-The basic syntax for running `subkey` commands is:
+The basic syntax for running `node-template` commands is:

 ```
 node-template [subcommand] [FLAGS] [OPTIONS]